pkix/digicert/README.md

-# A DigiCert CertCentral SDK for DigiCert Services (via DigiCert Services v2 API)
+# A DigiCert CertCentral SDK for DigiCert Services v2